Thomas dropped as Nibali moves up in volcanic Giro stage

 Yates, who won the Tirreno-Adriatico warmup race, was dropped with about 10 kilometers to go and finished more than four minutes behind.

-The climb up Etna lasted 18.8 kilometers at an average gradient of 6.6% but the the final 3 kilometers were at about 9%, with one stretch at 13%.
+The climb on Etna lasted 18.8 kilometers at an average gradient of 6.6% but the the final 3 kilometers were at about 9%, with one section at 13%.

-There’s one more stage in Sicily on Tuesday, a 140-kilometer leg from Catania to Villafranca Tirrena featuring one third-category climb midway along the route before a flat finish.
+There’s one more stage in Sicily on Tuesday, a 140-kilometer leg from Catania to Villafranca Tirrena featuring one third-category climb midway before a flat finish.

 The race then heads over to the mainland and moves north toward the traditional climbs for the punishing last week.